Based on a story by Tom Baker and Ian Marter

 “I need to find the Doctor.
 He’s expecting the TARDIS to be where we left it.
 He could be in danger right now with no way of escape.
 I have to find him.”

 “You’re just going to leave us?”
 One of the men at the back said.
 He was short, bald, yet had a very strong build.
 His name was Stanley and he had been the mayor of Liage for many years.
 He didn’t trust either the Doctor or Elena.
 To be fair no one there really did, but Stanley always had trouble taking orders from others.
-He had kept quiet until now however as he had been ashamed at not being able to protect the village from the monsters.
-There was nothing he could have done, and he fought to the end, but still he felt it was his duty to protect his people and he had ultimately failed.
-Now however he felt he had to speak up.
+He had kept quiet until now however as he had been ashamed at not being able to protect the village from the monsters, but now he felt he had to speak up.

 “We don’t know who, or what you are.”
 Stanley said in anger.”
 And you’re just going to leave us in this strange place, that those monsters already broke into?
 How do we know you’re not in league with them?
 This could just be another one of their sick little games, to make us think we’re safe and then those things will corner us here.”